Who Are the Real Cape Codders?

 Barnstable has been named the city with the second lowest poverty rate in the U.S. But 50% of the students in the Barnstable Public School District receive free or reduced-rate lunches.
 Like our US unemployment rate that – if you dig deep is actually meaningless but every President likes to brag about – this simply doesn’t add up.
 27.8% – almost a third – of the population of Barnstable County is 65 or older.
 Spend some time with some of these folks, you’ll find out that many of them are snow birds who spend fall or winter through late spring in Florida or elsewhere.
 So when we take a deeper look we begin to see the real (or at least the year-round) Cape Codders.
 The people who don’t have a second home, but who struggle to pay the rent or mortgage for their first one.

 I’ll give a couple examples.
 Say you’re a marketer, I know from Mass Employment data that there are two marketing jobs here each year.
-If you’re a computer programmer, my guess from scouring LinkedIn many times for a friend, there are probably maybe 10 jobs, at most.
+If you’re a software developer, my guess from scouring LinkedIn many times for a friend, there are probably maybe 10 jobs, at most.
 So if you do the math, there are 177K residents (not counting MV or Nantucket) over the age of 18 fighting for those 12 jobs.
 Now my math is a bit wacky I am no social sciences professional, but just trying to give an idea of what we’re looking at.
 Yes you might remind me that there are over 60K people, give or take, over 65 on CC – but if you’ve been reading the headlines lately something called “unretirement” has been growing where people return to work.
 20% of Americans over retirement age are either working or looking for work.
 1 in 5 workers will be 55 or older in 2020 – next year!!
 So there’s a lot of people and very few of certain types of jobs.

 So I am one of those people fighting for those 2 marketing jobs.
 Spoiler alert – I haven’t had the luxury of getting one here on Cape Cod, and I tried off and on for about 8 years.
 Not surprisingly, Cape Cod is well known for (wink wink) hiring friends and family.
 I am a washashore – the name given to people who live full time on Cape Cod but who weren’t born here – so I won’t benefit from that nepotism.
 But it’s ok, it’s a tradeoff.
 I trade not being able to get a job in my field within 90 miles for the beauty and the nature, the peace and quiet.